edimc2000/OOP_A4/README.md

 - No external libraries
 - ANSI-capable terminal (optional, for colors)

-## Contact / Next steps

-If you want any of the following improvements, I can implement them:

-- Unit tests (JUnit) for `BankAccount`, `Savings`, and `Checking`.
-- Interest accrual and scheduled operations for `Savings`.
-- Overdraft limits, fees, and configurable account settings for `Checking`.
-- A small README-runner script or build file (Ant/Maven/Gradle) if you prefer reproducible builds.

 ## Contact

 If you have questions or need further changes, reply here or refer to the course materials.